No Glasses Or Contacts In Sight

 No one on the London Vision Clinic team wears specs or contact lenses.

-Optometrists Emma Brandon and Desiree Todd, senior nurse Zuzana , research manager Tim Archer, office manager Emma Pinker and, on the patient services side, Bhadra , are among the staff members who have all had their sight problems corrected.
+To name a few, Optometrists Emma Brandon and Desiree Todd, senior nurse Zuzana, Research Manager Tim Archer, and, Bhadra, in Patient Services, are among some of the staff members who have all had their sight problems corrected.
 Even surgeon Mr. Glenn Carp knows what it feels like to be a “patient” at the London Vision Clinic (ref blog post: “Seeing things from both sides of the operating table”).

 So, returning to the previously mentioned “Sample of One” theory: imagine how much more relevant are the Laser Eye Surgery experiences of a close family member than even the most approachable of celebrities.